VladCuciureanu/Vernon/README.md

 #### Husky + lint-staged

-If you're already using `lint-staged`, just add vernon as a separate line in `.husky/pre-commit`:
+If you're already using `lint-staged`, just add Vernon as a separate line in `.husky/pre-commit`:

 ```bash
 # .husky/pre-commit